 Everest Medicines and Providence Therapeutics Jointly Announce Vaccine Development Strategy to Address Omicron (B.1.1.529) SARS-CoV-2 Variant

-SHANGHAI and CALGARY, Canada, Nov.
-30, 2021 /PRNewswire/ -- Everest Medicines and Providence Therapeutics ("Providence") jointly announced today that the companies have started working on a new version of COVID-19 vaccine specifically targeting the new Omicron variant.
+SHANGHAI, China and Calgary, AB, Dec.
+1, 2021 /PRNewswire/ - Everest Medicines and Providence Therapeutics ("Providence") jointly announced today that the companies have started working on a new version of a COVID-19 vaccine specifically targeting the new Omicron variant.

 Scientists from the two companies have analyzed the sequence of the SARS-CoV-2 Omicron variant, selected viral sequences, and designed plasmid clones.
 We expect the new Omicron SARS-CoV-2 variant vaccines can be advanced into clinical testing in less than 100 days.